pranaysharma06/virtualization/README.txt

 2. Click the "Upload" button to upload a source image and a target image for face swapping.
 Both images should be in JPG or PNG format.

-3. After uploading the images, click the "Swap Faces" button.
+3. After uploading the images, click the "Generate Deepfake" button.

 4. The application will process the images and generate a new image with the faces swapped.
 You can view and download the result.